Kelly Clarkson & Cyndi Lauper Harmonize On Tear-Jerking Arrangement Of ‘True Colors’

 — The Kelly Clarkson Show (@KellyClarksonTV) October 2, 2019

-Kelly continues to juggle her work on her daily talk series along with her position as a coach on the latest season of The Voice, where she sits alongside Gwen Stefani, Blake Shelton and John Legend on the NBC reality singing competition series.
-Of the four seasons, she has appeared thus far as a coach, Kelly has won two.
+Kelly continues to juggle her work on her daily talk series along with her position as a coach on the latest season of The Voice, where she sits alongside Gwen Stefani, Blake Shelton, and John Legend on the NBC reality singing competition series.
+Of the four seasons she has appeared thus far as a coach, Kelly has won two.

 The Kelly Clarkson Show airs weekdays in syndication.